Visualization Researchers' Websites

 - Michael Piburn, science education researcher.
 A professor of science education at Arizona State University, Piburn's research is aimed at gaining an understanding of how students engage logical reasoning and problem solving.

-- David N. Rapp, cognitive psychologist (more info) .
+- David N. Rapp, cognitive psychologist ( This site may be offline. ) .
 Assistant professor of educational psychology at the University of Minnesota, David Rapp's research focus is higher-order cognitive processes.
 His work aims to improve the development of multimedia tools, aid information processing, and inform design of educational methodologies.

 - Stephen J. Reynolds, geoscientist and geoscience education researcher geology professor at Arizona State University, Steve Reynolds creates visualizations to use in his undergraduate geoscience classes.
 Reynolds also conducts collaborative research on the effectiveness of visualizations in developing spatial literacy in students.